DenVelc/kickstarter-data-analysis-insights/README.md

 The code cleans and transforms the data, creates custom metrics like `Goal_Completion_Percent`, and extracts actionable insights without using visualizations (ideal for backend analysis or further dashboard integration).

-##  Key Insights
+## Key Insights & Conclusions

-- **Top categories by success rate**: Theater, Dance, Music, Comics
+- **Theater, Dance, and Comics** categories had the highest success rates, with over 60% of projects reaching their funding goals.
+- Approximately 36% of all Kickstarter projects in the dataset were successful.
+- The most overfunded project (with a goal above $1,000) achieved more than 10000% of its original goal.
+- Project success rates generally increased from 2009 to 2015, peaking in 2015, followed by a slight decline.
+- Projects with a high number of backers and high completion rates were typically in the Games and Technology categories.
-- **Average backers**: Successful projects attract significantly more backers than failed ones
+- Successful projects had significantly more backers on average than failed ones.
-- **Top investor-attractive projects**: Those with high completion %, strong backer support, and campaign momentum
-- **Success trend**: The success rate declined slightly after 2014 as competition increased
+- The U.S. was by far the most active country in terms of project volume.
+- Shorter campaign durations (under 40 days) were more common among successful projects.
+- Categories like Games, Technology, and Design attracted the most funding but also had high failure rates, suggesting high risk-high reward dynamics.

 ##  Technologies Used

 - Python